PhobGCC/PhobGCC-doc/For_Makers/Board_Level_Debugging_1.2.md

 ![Sensor output voltages](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/BoardPics/1.2.1_Front_Analog_Voltages.jpg?raw=true)

-* Put the black lead of your multimeter where Reference Ground indicates.
+* Put the black lead of your multimeter where Reference Ground indicates and the red lead on the indicated test points.
 * All the 1V values are outputs of the Hall effect sensors.
   * These should vary depending on the stick position in the axis indicated.
   * With DH1H1 magnets and mid-placed DRV5053CA or DRV5053PA sensors, the values should change by around +/- 0.2V.